marijnh/PencilScript/README.md

 It runs as JavaScript in the browser, querying the browser's layout and CSS engines during the generation of the picture.
-It currently only seems to fully work in Chrome, because FF's often reports crazy bounding boxes for SVG nodes.
+It currently only seems to fully work in Chrome, because FF's often reports bogus bounding boxes for SVG nodes.

 This helps in a few ways compared to writing raw SVG: